Tyler O'Neill Preview, Player Props: Cardinals vs. Reds

 Tyler O'Neill At The Plate

-- In 22.2% of his games this season, O'Neill has had at least one RBI.
-He's picked up more than one in 7.9% and driven in three or more of his team's runs in two contests.
+- In 21.9% of his games this season, O'Neill has driven in at least one run.
+In five of those games (7.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 33.3% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (6.3%).
+- In 22 of 64 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.